Review of multi-fidelity models: Combining fidelities

 \subsubsection{Comprehensive corrections}

-A \textit{comprehensive} correction is also possible, where both corrections (additive and multiplicative) are used in the same MFSM.
-The multiplicative correction is in most cases a constant, see for example Keane, 2012~\cite{keane2012cokriging} and Perdikaris et al., 2015~\cite{perdikaris2015multi}.\\\\ A widely used comprehensive correction is,
+Comprehensive correction incorporates both additive and multiplicative corrections in the same MFSM.
+It aims to simultaneously address discrepancies in both the magnitude and trend of the LFM compared to the HFM.
+Comprehensive correction techniques are more challenging but can be better predictors in most cases.
+These approaches often involve statistical analysis, regression models or data-driven approaches to estimate the appropriate adjustments for the low-fidelity data.
+One simple yet widely used comprehensive correction is defined as follows:

-where $\rho$ is the multiplicative correction surrogate, and $\delta$ is the additive correction surrogate.
-Our literature review shows that the most common method is to set the multiplicative factor $\rho$ as a constant and to use an SM to approximate the additive correction, however we found a comprehensive correction with non-constant $\rho$, that is $\rho(x)$, in Qian et al., 2008~\cite{qian2008bayesian}. \\\\ Another comprehensive correction found in the literature is the hybrid method developed by Gano et al. 2005~\cite{gano2005hybrid},
+where $\rho(\textbf{x})$ represents the multiplicative correction surrogate, and $\delta(\textbf{x})$ represents the additive correction surrogate.
+A common approach is to set the multiplicative factor $\rho$ as a constant and to use an SM to approximate the additive correction, as has been demonstrated in previous studies such as Keane (2012)\cite{keane2012cokriging}, Perdikaris et al. (2015)\cite{perdikaris2015multi} and Zhang et al. (2018) \cite{zhang2018multifidelity}.
+However, Qian et al. (2008) \cite{qian2008bayesian} proposed a comprehensive correction method with a non-constant $\rho(x)$.
+Gano et al. in 2005 \cite{gano2005hybrid} devised an alternative \text{hybrid} comprehensive correction technique where the high-fidelity prediction can be defined as follows: